 Hungarian Goulash

-Tender beef and potatoes in a beefy broth seasoned with paprika.
+This Hungarian goulash recipe features tender beef and veggies in a tomato-based broth seasoned with paprika.

 Prep Time 30 minutes